Brett-Kennedy/AdditiveDecisionTree/README.md

 #### Limitations of Decision Trees
 This tool addresses some well-known limitations of decision trees, in particular their limited stability, their necessity to split based on fewer and fewer samples lower in the trees, repeated sub-trees, and their tendency to overfit if not restricted or pruned.
 These limitations are typically addressed by ensembling decision trees, either through bagging or boosting, which results in highly uninterpretable, though generally more accurate, models.
 Constructing oblivious trees (this is done, for example, within CatBoost) and oblique decision trees (see: [RotationFeatures](https://github.com/Brett-Kennedy/RotationFeatures)) is another approach to mitigate some of these limitations, and also often produces more stable trees.

 Decision trees are considered to be among the more interpretable models, but only where it is possible to construct them to a shallow depth, perhaps to 4 or 5 levels at most.
 However, decision trees often need to be fairly deep to acheive higher levels of accuracy, which can greatly undermine their interpretability.
+As decision trees are likely the most, or among the most, commonly used models where interpretability is required, our comparisions, both in terms of accuracy and interpretability, are made with respect to standard decision trees.

 #### Intuition Behind Additive Decision Trees
 The intuition behind AdditiveDecisionTrees in that often the true function *(f(x))*, mapping the input X to the target y, is based on logical conditions and in other cases it is simply a probabalistic function where each input feature may be considered somewhat independently (as with the Naive Bayes assumption).
 For example, the true f(x) may include something to the effect: